Ecclesiology and Ethnography: Take Two

 Most of my trip, however, was concentrated on the Ecclesiology and Ethnography Conference held in St. John’s College at Durham University, in the north of England near Newcastle Upon Tyne.
 A side trip to Oxford deserves its own post (coming later).
-In this post I want to tell you a little about the conference – the second one in in six months – and an emerging network of scholars devoted to the study and deeper understanding – even critical revision – of the Christian church.
+In this post I want to tell you a little about the conference, my second one in in six months.
+I will also tell you about this emerging network of scholars devoted to the study and deeper understanding, even critical revision, of the Christian church.

 ‘Ordinary Ecclesiology’ was the theme for the conference.
 Ecclesiology is an academic word for the study and theology of, for, and about the church.
 Decades ago anthropologists and sociologists turned their attentions away from grand ideas alone as adequate for interpreting the worlds they studied.
-They expanded their focus to the ordinary or everyday practices of people to get a better understanding of what was going on and how people lived their lives.
+Gradually, they expanded their focus to ordinary, everyday practices to get a better understanding of what goes on and how people live.
 Historians, theologians, biblical scholars, and others who study religion, are in growing numbers exploring the intersection of ideas and practices using qualitative and quantitative methods of research.
 Some scholars even call this ‘field notes in theology.’

-Ethnography is both the study of a cultural context, people and place, and it is also the written report of that study into books and essays sometimes called ethnographies.
+Ethnography is both the study of a cultural context, people and place, and it is also the write-up or report of that study into books and essays.
 As latecomers to the use of ethnographic methods, theologians have several steep learning curves if they wish to orient themselves to ethnographic practice: 1) learning methods of qualitative research itself; 2) finding ways to interface between qualitative research and normative theological meaning-making; 3) producing credible studies that make both constructive arguments and critical contributions to theological knowledge; and 4) finding ways to speak to both academic audiences and church members and leaders who can benefit from greater knowledge of their contexts.

 In Durham, the E&E conference gathered together about 30 people, many of them graduate students and those recently finished with doctoral studies, as well as a few senior scholars.
-It was the first time that the Learning Pastoral Imagination Project presented findings to an audience outside the U.S. I shared a ‘mash-up’ paper with some of our thinking from several already published papers and a bit of new material as well.
+It was the first time that the Learning Pastoral Imagination Project presented findings to an audience outside the U.S. I shared a ‘mash-up’ paper with some of our thinking from several existing papers and a bit of new material.
 The new material pushed a bit further into the territory of what our findings tell us about the context of ministry itself in the U.S. and how it gives shape to pastoral imagination.

 Although a number of the studies had something to say about what ‘ordinary theologies’ a group of people held, they didn’t have as much to say about how these beliefs, convictions, or practices, came into being, or were learned over time, or how they were shaped by forces in and beyond the immediate churchly contexts.
 These ‘how’ questions, as well as the constructive questions, are important for articulating the meaning that such studies may offer.

 The intersection of ecclesiology and ethnography is still a relatively new site of theological discovery, conversation and meaning-making.
-A series of books and hopes for a new journal are coming out of the questions and conversations.
-It is fun and engaging to be part of these conversations, and I for one, am interested to see where they lead.
+A series of books, and hopes for a new journal, are emerging from the questions and conversations.
+It is fun and engaging to be part of these conversations!
+And I for one, remain interested to see where they lead.